-Dear reader, this article was intended for fun, we know we can't endorse drinking or the consumption of alcohol in excess.
-We're just saying it has been fun and not everyone who has partied turned into raging alcoholics some just had a really good time.
+Dear reader, this article is intended for fun, we know that we can't endorse drinking or the consumption of alcohol in excess.
+We're just saying that has been fun and not everyone who has partied has turned into raging alcoholics some just had a really good time.

 Now, as beer devotees, we can sometimes get a little annoyed with people when they start splurging out the negative effects alcohol can have on you and your body.
 We tried to do a bit of research on the topic, but we found the results so pessimistic and depressing that we were back at the bar before the regular old-timers had the chance to get in through the door!

-One day, after a session, still trying to fathom why many people were so against alcohol, and the effects of the lovely beverage that we produce, we decided to see what positive things the Internet had to say on the subject.
-Well it turns out that the effects of alcohol come with a very one-side argument, which just says: bad, bad, bad, bad, BAD!
-We found this to be very unfair on our friend alcohol, and, from our experiences, entirely inaccurate!
+One day, after a session, still trying to fathom why many people were so against alcohol and the effects of the lovely beverage that we produce, we decided to see what positive things the Internet had to say on the subject.
+Well, it turns out that the effects of alcohol come with a very one-sided argument, which just says: bad, bad, bad, bad, BAD!
+We found this to be very unfair on our friend alcohol; and, from our experiences, entirely inaccurate!

 It is these experiences, and a want for the public to be able to make truly informed decisions, that have driven us to scribing this piece; telling you guys (some of you may be drinkers some of you may not) the benefits that alcohol brings to the human condition.
 We can assure you that we have thoroughly researched the topic, over many decades, and can conclusively back up our points with mounds of anecdotal evidence, provided by us, our friends and others who may have been there at the time.